Adaptive deep learning for nonlinear time series models: Main results

 \begin{theorem} Suppose that Assumption \ref{Ass: model} is satisfied.
 Consider the nonparametric time series regression model (\ref{NLAR-model}) with unknown regression function $m$ satisfying $\|f_0\|_{\infty} \leq F$ where $f_0 = m\mathbf{1}_{[0,1]^d}$ for some $F \geq 1$.
 Let $\hat{f}_T$ be any estimator taking values in the class $\mathcal{F}=\mathcal{F}_{\sigma}(L_T,N_T,B_T,F)$ where $L_T, N_T$, and $B_T$ are positive values such that $L_T \leq C_L\log^{\nu_0} T$, $N_T \leq C_N T^{\nu_1}$, $1 \leq B_T \leq C_B T^{\nu_2}$ for some positive constants $C_L, C_N, C_B, \nu_0,\nu_1$, and $\nu_2$.
 Moreover, we assume that the tuning parameters $\lambda_T$ and $\tau_T$ of the sparse penalty function $J_T(f)$ satisfy $\lambda_T = (F^2\iota_{\lambda}(T)\log^{2+\nu_0} T)/T$ with a strictly increasing function $\iota_{\lambda}(x)$ such that $\iota_{\lambda}(x)/\log x \to \infty$ as $x \to \infty$ and $\tau_T(L_T+1)((N_T+1)B_T)^{L_T+1}\leq C_\tau T^{-1}$ with some positive constant $C_\tau$ for any $T$.
 Then,

 where $C$ is a positive constant only depending on $(C_\eta, C_{1,\beta}, C_{2,\beta}, C_L, C_N, C_B, C_\tau,\nu_0,\nu_1, \nu_2, K, \iota_\lambda)$. \end{theorem}

 Theorem \ref{thm: pred-error-bound2} is an extension of Theorem 1 in \cite{OhKi22}, which considers i.i.d.~observations.
 Here we explain some differences between their result and ours.
-First, Theorem \ref{thm: pred-error-bound2} can be applied to nonstationary time series since we only assume the process $X$ to be $\beta$-mixing.
-Second, our approach to proving Theorem \ref{thm: pred-error-bound2} is different from that of \cite{OhKi22}.
-Their proofs heavily depends on the theory for i.i.d.~data in \cite{GKKW02} so extending their approach to our framework seems to require substantial work.
+First, our conditions on the penalty function cover the clipped $L_1$ penalty, which is considered in \cite{OhKi22}, as a special case.
+Second, Theorem \ref{thm: pred-error-bound2} can be applied to nonstationary time series since we only assume the process $X$ to be $\beta$-mixing.
+Third, our approach to proving Theorem \ref{thm: pred-error-bound2} is different from that of \cite{OhKi22}.
+Their proofs heavily depend on the theory for i.i.d.~data in \cite{GKKW02} so extending their approach to our framework seems to require substantial work.
 In contrast, our approach is based on other technical tools such as the blocking technique of $\beta$-mixing processes in \cite{Ri13} and exponential inequalities for self-normalized martingale difference sequences.
-In particular, considering continuous time embedding of a martingale difference sequence and applying the results on (super-) martingales in \cite{BJY86}, we can allow the process $\{v_t\}_{t=1}^{T}$ to be conditionally centered and circumvent additional conditions on its distribution such as conditional Gaussianity or symmetry (see also Lemma \ref{lem: sym-bound} and the proof of Lemma \ref{lem: mar-bound} in Appendix).
-As a result, our result improve the power of logs in their generalization error bound.
-Third, (a) the upper bound of the depth of the sparse penalized DNN estimator $L$ can glow by a power of $\log T$ and (b) we take the tuning parameter $\lambda_T$ to depend on $F^2$.
+In particular, considering continuous time embedding of a martingale difference sequence and applying the results on (super-) martingales in \cite{BJY86}, we can allow the process $\{v_t\}_{t=1}^{T}$ to be conditionally centered and circumvent additional conditions on its distribution such as conditional Gaussianity or symmetry (see also Lemma E.2 and the proof of Lemma E.3 in the supplementary material).
+As a result, our result improves the power of logs in their generalization error bound.
+Fourth, (a) the upper bound of the depth of the sparse penalized DNN estimator $L$ can grow by a power of $\log T$ and (b) we take the tuning parameter $\lambda_T$ to depend on $F^2$.
 Particularly, (a) enables us to estimate $f_0$ adaptively when $f_0$ belongs to an $\ell^0$-bounded affine class as well as composition structured functions (see Sections \ref{subsec:comp} and \ref{subsec:ell0-bound} for details) and (b) enables $\hat{f}_{T,sp}$ to be adaptive with respect to $\|f\|_{\infty} \leq F$.
 See also the comments on Proposition \ref{prop:pdnn} on the improvement of the upper bound.